 Short-term let licence

-• Secondary letting - letting of property where you do not normally live, e.g. a second home
+• Secondary letting - letting a property where you do not normally live, e.g. a second home

 • Home letting - letting out all or part of your own home whilst you are absent